TallKite/linnstrument-firmware/README.md

 * For 3 groups, the split will use channels 11-15.
 Group 2 uses 6-10 and group 3 uses 1-5.
 * For 4 groups, the split will use channels 13-16 (no Main channel).
 Group 2 uses 9-12, group 3 uses 5-8, and group 4 uses 1-4.

 *If the left split only uses two groups, you can use the right split with channel 16.
-Also, you can set the split to use fewer channels and the blocks will change to match.
+Furthermore, you can set the split to use fewer channels and the blocks will change to match.
 The channels should go up from 2 or down from 15.
 Or if there's no Main channel, up from 1 or down from 16.
 If you have N channels, the 2nd block is N channels higher (or lower for the right split) than the 1st block, the 3rd block is 2xN channels higher/lower, etc. For example, with 2 groups, setting the left split to channels 2-7 (6 channels) makes the 2nd block be 8-13, leaving 3 channels available for the right split.*

 ============================= technical notes ==================================